-What Happens If You Throw Up After Taking The Pill?
+What To Do If You Throw Up After Taking The Pill

 All of us occasionally suffer through the flu, food poisoning, or another illness that makes keeping your food down a challenge.
 But if you're regularly experiencing nausea after you take your pill, you need to speak to your doctor about potentially changing your pill or birth control method; it may be that an IUD or implant is a more effective way of preventing pregnancy for you.